mydobie/skipMenu/README.md

             <td>ignoreClass</td>
             <td>string</td>
             <td>skipMenu-ignore</td>
-            <td>Any item with this class will be ignored and not added to the menu.</td>
+            <td>Any item with this class will be ignored and not added to the menu.
+This is normally not recommended.</td>
         </tr>
         <tr>
             <td>tabIndex</td>